Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A monitor’s screen resolution refers to the number of pixels present in the monitor.
 A monitor’s resolution is measured by the number of pixels horizontally and the number of pixels vertically.
 When it comes to 38-inch ultrawides, you have two main screen resolutions: 2560×1080 or 3440×1440.

 If you’re using your monitor solely for gaming and watching movies, then a 2560×1080 display will work fine.
-However, it’s likely you’ll also be browsing the web, working, and creating documents with your monitor, which is why a 3440×1440 monitor is better.
+However, you’ll likely be browsing the web, working, and creating documents with your monitor, which is why a 3440×1440 monitor is better.

 Some ultrawide monitors are starting to offer 3840×1600 resolution, but they are rare and much more expensive overall.